Anders K. Jacobsen

-Anders Kvindebjerg Jacobsen (born 27 October 1989) is a Danish professional footballer who plays for Horsens in the Danish 1st Division as a striker.
+Anders Kvindebjerg Jacobsen (born 27 October 1989) is a Danish professional footballer who plays as a striker for Danish Superliga club Vejle Boldklub.

 He gained the nickname AK47 due to his initials and his good shooting abilities in front of goal.

 Jacobsen came to the Odense Boldklub (OB) youth academy from Næsby Boldklub at an early age, but failed to break through to the first team.
 A return to Næsby in 2011 revived his career, and a subsequent move to Fredericia rekindled interest from the Danish Superliga.
 He signed with AaB in 2013, and returned to OB two years later as a proven goalscorer in the Danish top tier.
 In January 2020, Jacobsen moved to SønderjyskE where he won the Danish Cup in his first season, scoring two goals in the final against former team AaB.

 He is a former youth international for Denmark, having gained 12 caps for several national youth teams.